 So, its November 2019 and Woven has finally been released on the PlayStation 4, Xbox One, Nintendo Switch and PC.
 I’ve completed the main story, which took me around 15-20 hours, and explored a lot that the game has to offer, but was it fun?
 Let’s find out…

 The story in Woven is based around our plushie protagonist, Stuffy – a living stuffed toy.
-In a land which was once filled with many various stuffed creatures, Stuffy awakens to find that he’s all alone with none of his kind roaming the fields and forests.
+In a land that was once filled with many various stuffed creatures, Stuffy awakens to find that he’s all alone with none of his kind roaming the fields and forests.
 Due to his clumsy nature, he was damaged with wear and tear thanks to the bumps and scrapes which he endured in his exploration for another one of his kind.
 Thankfully, he comes across another lost soul, this time in the form of a small metal firefly he names Glitch, a partner which becomes an essential companion just like Banjo and Kazooie or Yooka and Laylee.

 Glitch, being a mechanical being, and not a cuddly toy, has access to the various machines around the world, machines that can repair Stuffy’s damaged body as well as enhance his abilities with the very interesting mechanic of swapping Stuffy’s body parts to give him new actions.
 Utilising both of our protagonist’s independent strengths, you both set off to discover why there’s little to no life upon the world other than a few scattered creatures and the robotic insects which neither recall seeing before (despite Glitch being one of them).